Tencent/phxpaxos/README.md

 make install
 ```

-# How to Embed PhxPaxos into Your Own Code.
+# How to Wrap Your Own Code Around PhxPaxos.
 ### First choose a single node service.
 We will show you this by a PhxEcho service in our `sample` directory, Echo is a common test functions while writing an RPC service.
-We will embed PhxPaxos to make Echo into a multi-node service.
+We will wrap this service's code around PhxPaxos to make Echo into a multi-node service.

 Assume following is the definition fo PhxEchoServer
 ```c++